Cvellle/Cards-bet/README.md

 Cards Bet Game - Nikola Cvetic - ESA Gaming task

-Open terminal in a speciffic folder, clone the project with:
+Open terminal in a speciffic folder, and then clone the project with:

 git clone https://github.com/Cvellle/Cards-bet.git

-navigate to that folder (or open it in terminal)
+navigate to that folder with cd Cards-bet-Nikola-Cvetic

+(or open it in terminal)

 npm i